ChristianGrete/sequential-promise-executor/README.md

 ```
 The class is also available as the `default` member, so you don’t need to explicitly import it as a named member.

-This package is distributed using the [UMD](https://github.com/umdjs/umd) pattern and can be required using [RequireJS](http://requirejs.org) or used as a global variable as well.
+This package is distributed using the [UMD](https://github.com/umdjs/umd) pattern and can be required using [RequireJS](http://requirejs.org) or used as a global variable under `window.SequentialPromiseProcessor.default` as well.

 ## Example